Subscribe to continue reading

 Airbnb’s are very popular in Vietnam and with the right set of filters and locations, you can find some really good places.
 We booked all our accommodation through Airbnb.

-Check out our other blogs on Vietnam here.
 If you have any questions, feel free to shoot them in the comments below.
-To catch all our latest travel stories, follow us on Instagram @fridgemagnet.tales
+To catch all our latest travel stories, subscribe to the blog right here.

 From Budapest, Hungary: Our itinerary of Eastern Europe led us from Budapest to Zagreb.
 We had the option of taking a bus which would take about 5 hours (excluding the time for immigration at the border) or the train which was a similar duration but was more comfortable.
 We chose the train for two reasons: first, to enjoy the countryside and second, the train would stop at the border and we would have to switch to a Croatian train for the rest of the journey to Zagreb – this was something we wanted to experience.